komodorio/docs/docs/Learn/Workflows.md

 **Please note**: recently the ClusterRole was updated with metric-server related permissions and might require an update for customers already running with 0.1.72 .

 ## Node Detector
 Detects Nodes with faulty [Conditions](https://kubernetes.io/docs/concepts/architecture/nodes/#condition).

-Triggered when a Node Condition/s changes to a faulty Condition and lasts through the configured Duration.
+The Detector is triggered when a Node Condition/s changes to a faulty Condition and lasts through the configured Duration.

 - We perform the following checks as part of our investigation
     - Is the node ready?